Taiwanese whisky: Style & Characteristics

-As it is a young producer there is no standard style for Taiwanese whisky dictated either by law or tradition leaving producers free to experiment and innovate.
-Due to Taiwan's subtropical climate whisky matures two to three times as fast as it would in Scotland or Ireland.
+Due to Taiwan's subtropical climate, whisky matures two to three times as fast as it would in Scotland or Ireland.
+As a result, Taiwanese whisky that are produced in four to six years can potentially have a flavor profile comparable to a 12- to 18-year-old Scotch.
 Taiwanese whisky often has notes of subtropical fruit and in general has a creamy character, however, there is quite a bit of variation.